Your most common EOFY questions, answered

 Q. Can I do my EOFY taxes myself?

-Yes, you can but can you do it correctly?
-The software available today can make it simple to track the numbers of a profit and loss and submit a tax return to the tax department.
-But it doesn’t tell the tax benefits you cannot claim, and does not take a deeper look at your overall financial position.
+Sure, you can however, can you do it correctly?
+Software available today makes it easy to run the numbers of a profit and loss and file a return with IRS.
+It doesn’t inform you what you may and can’t claim, and it does not take a deeper look at your overall financial situation.

-Do you want to do it right this tax season?
-Speak to your accountant about ticking all the right boxes.
+Want to get it right this tax season?
+Consult your accountant about making sure you’ve checked all the right boxes.

 Wellington Business Loans Services